 Part 2: some basic skills’ tests in some of the School’s major games.
 It is accepted that not all candidates will be familiar with all of those games.
 It is not essential, but candidates are welcome to bring their own equipment with them, eg, cricket bat, hockey stick, tennis racket.
 Candidates who choose swimming as their chosen sport will do a trial in the pool and should bring swimming kit with them.

 At the interview, the candidate will be asked to demonstrate keenness, knowledge and experience.
 He or she should submit with their application any appropriate records of success and/or references from school, club or county coaches, if applicable.
-Gerrard Sports assessments and interviews will take place on Tuesday 29 January 2013.
+Gerrard Sports assessments and interviews will take place on Tuesday 27 January 2015.
 All Rounder candidates who choose Sport as their support discipline will be assessed on the same day.
-If you have any questions about the Sports Scholarship process, please contact Miss Hayley Mortimer, Head of PE (email: firstname.lastname@example.org).
+If you have any questions about the Sports Scholarship process, please contact Miss Hayley Mortimer, Head of PE by emailing firstname.lastname@example.org.

 CONDITIONS OF THE AWARDS